apadr007/TimeLapse-Seq-Analysis/TimeLapse-seq-young-vs-old-RNA-612022c5-d766-4579-8a79-d259738142a2.md

       	samtools sort $i -o ${i}.sorted.bam &
       done

-## Finding G>A mutations for Timelapse-seq data
+## Finding `A>G` mutations for Timelapse-seq data

-After `map_reads.sh` I will run NTI's BAM splitting program, which counts A>G mutations.
+After `map_reads.sh` I will run the BAM splitting program, which counts `A>G` mutations.
 I downloaded his program from his Github in the "synth-data" directory.
 I'll run it using `python err-stats.py myfile.bam`

 - `err-stats.py`